 This information is to answer your queries about payments to or from the Council.
 It is for adults who are having their care fully funded or partly funded by us.
-More about paying for care
+See Adult social care for more about paying for care.

 Your funding application

 To check the progress of your application, you need to contact your Social worker who will be able to advise you.

 If you are having a short stay in care or receiving care at home we will invoice you for the amount we have assessed you to pay.
 Invoices are normally sent out three weeks after the end of the month in which care was given.

 If you had a new financial assessment, the invoice will be issued three weeks after the end of the month in which the assessment was finalised if this is later than the above.
 If the financial assessment took place in the last week of the month, the invoice may not be issued until three weeks after the end of the following month.

 If you or your client has elected to pay the residential home direct, then it is up to the home when they send out their invoices.
 Check with the care home manager to find this out.

 If you have any concerns about not having received an invoice, you can contact the Social Services Income Team on 01962 847636.